UnoLock VaultX Security

 Overview

-UnoLock VaultX is the Receive Address + Drop Client system for anonymous messaging.
+VaultX Drop is the anonymous sender client for Receive Addresses.
 Recipients create a Receive Address inside their Safe, then share the address (or a shareable link).
 Senders use the VaultX Drop Client with no account to deliver encrypted payloads.
 The result is anonymous intake without account creation or identity linkage, designed for high-risk environments and first-contact safety.

 How It Works